While olives are versatile, most recipes call for only a handful of them. That means leftovers.

 Because of that, it’s kind of difficult to give you a single recommendation.

 The differences between the producers’ suggestions are likely caused by the brine.
-The more salt, and maybe other preservatives, in the brine, the longer the olives should stay fresh.
+The more salt, or maybe other preservatives, in the brine, the longer the olives should stay fresh.

 If you’re looking for a safe period, aim to finish the olives within 3 weeks of opening.